 Pain from this condition arises from the patellofemoral joint between the kneecap and the distal thigh (femur).
 Ususally, pain is triggered by excess pressure in the kneecap joint arising from mal-tracking and excessive sport or running.
 Generally, pain can occur at the front of the knee.
 However, in many cases, pain is located one or two fingers from the kneecap.

-Ususally, patellofemoral pain settles with physiotherapy to change the lower leg and pelvic biomechanics.
+Ususally, patellofemoral pain resolves with physiotherapy aimed at modifying lower-leg and pelvic biomechanics.

 Pes Anserine bursitis

 The tendons of the inner thigh muscles move across the medial joint and attach to the top of the lower leg bone (tibia).
 At the attachment, a sac of fluid called the bursa becomes swollen and inflamed from too much sport.
-It is common to develop tendon inflammation with other problems such as osteoarthritis or a meniscal tear.
+It is common to develop tendon inflammation in association with other conditions, such as osteoarthritis or a meniscal tear.
 Often, people report inner knee pain just below the medial joint line.
-In addition, the tendon is tender to touch and also hurts with activating the hamstring muscles.
+In addition, the tendon is tender to palpation and painful with hamstring activation.

-In general, treatment is similar to patellofemoral pain.
+In general, treatment is similar to that for patellofemoral pain.

 Medial Collateral ligament (MCL) sprain

 The MCL is a large ligament from the femur that attaches to the tibia.
 It helps to stabilise the knee.
 Often, injury to the MCL occurs during a twisting injury.
 Most commonly, the ligament is injured at the top attachment to the femur, although damage at the middle or lower part can also occur.
 Generally, people report pain above the medial joint line.
-Usually, there is restricted knee movement combined with localised swelling in the inner knee.
-Sometimes, other structures are damaged, such as the ACL or PCL, so it is essential to see a doctor to get a definite diagnosis.
+Typically, there is restricted knee movement with localised swelling of the inner knee.
+Sometimes other structures are damaged, such as the ACL or PCL, so it is essential to see a physician to obtain a definitive diagnosis.

-Getting a precise diagnosis can be challenging as often knee pain can be due to more than one cause.
+Obtaining a precise diagnosis can be challenging, as knee pain can often result from multiple causes.

 It would help if you saw a specialist doctor who would ask questions about your problem.
 For example, during a clinical examination, your doctor will assess various structures of the knee, including tender areas, how well the knee moves, and how stable the ligaments are.
 Also, your doctor may examine other sites above and below the knee, such as your foot biomechanics, gait, and pelvic control.

 Generally, we perform investigations based on clinical assessment.
-For example, weight-bearing X-rays can show evidence of arthritis in the inner knee compartment and the alignment of the knees.
-MRI scan, which uses magnets to make a picture, will show surface cartilage damage, a meniscal tear,r or tendon inflammation.
-Sometimes, we use imaging such as ultrasound or CT scan to confirm a structural problem.
+For example, weight-bearing X-rays can demonstrate evidence of arthritis in the knee joint and assess knee alignment.
+MRI, which uses magnetic fields to generate images, will show surface cartilage damage, a meniscal tear, or tendon inflammation.
+Sometimes, we use imaging modalities such as ultrasound or CT to confirm a structural problem.

 Although not all cases of medial knee pain are severe.
 In some cases, you need to see a doctor for assessment.
 You should consider seeing a doctor if: